forhadakhan/emis/README.md

 - Manage Teacher Enrollment: Enroll teachers into departments and courses.
 - Manage Student Enrollment: Enroll students into programs, semesters, batches, and sections.
 - Manage Results or Academic Records: Record and manage student academic results.
 And more features as required.

+#### Teacher Activity
+Teachers can perform the following tasks:
+- View assined courses.
+- Communicate with students in the course discussion panel.
+- Manage results for courses.
+- Update course status.

 ## License